FreeCAD/FreeCAD-documentation/wiki/Add_FEM_Equation_Tutorial.md

 In this tutorial we are going to add the **Flow** equation to FreeCAD and implement support for the elmer solver.
 Please make sure you have read and understood [Extend FEM Module](Extend_FEM_Module.md) before reading this tutorial.

-The task can be split into five parts   *
+The task can be split into five parts:

 -   **New equation type**.
 This step must only be done if the equation doesn\'t exist in FreeCAD yet (as opposed to a equation that is already in FreeCAD but not supported by the target solver).
 -   **New equation object**.
 Adding a concrete document object representing the elmer specific equation.